Akshay0701/dabbawalaapp/README.md

 Make Pull requests which improve the functionality of the application in any sorts.
 It should conform with the following conditions.
 * Clear , short , crisp description of the PR.
 * Should add on to the value of the application.

-## Acknowledgments 💖

-* To my family👪  and friends 👫 who always kept me motivated.
-* To the community of computer science 💻.